What is it?

 Sam is also a Forbes 30 Under 30 and led research at MIT that culminated in a $750K partnership with BMW.
 He holds a B.S. in Materials Science & Engineering from MIT.

 Westly is a senior at Newton North High School who loves to run, ski, and backpack.
-She looks forward to studying science and math in college.
+She has been interning with EMBR Labs since 2015, and she looks forward to studying science and math in college.

 EMBR Labs in the news